Notes on Differential Equations

 Inverse Laplace transform

 It is often desirable to find the original function from its Laplace transform, a problem solved by an inverse Laplace transform.
 This involves a process of reverse pattern-matching using Laplace transform tables.
-Techniques to fit a function's Laplace transform to their original function include:
+That is to say, we identify the Laplace transformed function (on the right column of the table), and we match it to the original function (on the left column of the table) - that original function is the inverse Laplace transform.

 Laplace transform for derivatives